How to Decide Between Website Redesign Versus Website Update

 - Contact info, including location, hours, phone numbers, and contact email

-- Business info, including your team, updates, stories to share
+- Business info, including your team, updates, and stories to share

 - Service info, including new or seasonal offerings, services that you no longer offer, etc.